GHSam/embed-consent/trunk/readme.txt

 4. Dark theme

 == Changelog ==
+= 1.1.1 =
-= 1.1.0 =
+* Fix issue with URLs being set before translations are loaded = 1.1.0 =
 * Add a filter for the consent template `embed_consent_consent_template` which allows replacing the embed template.
   \- Thanks to @tkcknost